 - Content production: Proofreading, Copyediting, Translations, Ghost writing, Stock Photos

-- Tools and software: Email Marketing Service, Social Media Management Tools, Accounting tools, Link building tools, Writing tools, and all other different kinds of tools
+- Tools and software: Email Marketing Service, Social Media Management Tools, Accounting tools, Link building tools like Ninja Outreach, Writing tools, and all other different kinds of tools

 - Marketing: PPC Advertising, Social Media Advertising, Banner advertising, Affiliates etc.